fsvehla/redis-munin/README.md

 -------

 The parameters are in the filename in the format \_IP\_PORT, where IP is the 4 part ipv4 separated by '\_'.
+They can also be set in YAML via a file in the munin `plugin-conf.` named redis.conf.

 Valid link name
 ---------------

-Note the ending '\_' when no ip or port:
+Note the ending '\_' when no ip or port or when not using a config file:

 * redis\_command\_
 * redis\_command\_1\_2\_3\_4\_